Prosecco and Petals

 Choosing, tasting and creating your wedding cake is nothing short of utterly delicious.
 There are a vast amount of options for all budgets and tastes, so it is worth savouring this wedding task.
 Make sure to have your cake and eat lots of it too.
 The below article gives a straightforward guide to cake costs, flavours and styles.

-It is recommended to start cake organisation for five months before your wedding if, after reading this article, you decide to opt for a specialist cake designer.
-Otherwise, a month before the date for planning the logistics is plenty.
+It is recommended to start planning your wedding cake for five months in advance of your wedding if you decide to opt for a specialist cake designer.
+Otherwise, a month before the date for planning the logistics is plenty of time.

 However, in my opinion, if you have a budget higher than £150 do opt for a specialist cake maker who can make a cake to your exact taste and style requirements.